 We also progressed his rewards.
 From using food and toys as rewards for a job well done, we have progressed to other rewards, for instance, giving him a well-deserved rest or play time.

 At ABC, our Board Certified Behavior Analysts use their expertise to properly progress the lessons to make it optimum for the child.
+This is why our results show that 100% of children in our care make progress.

 How did you ensure your staff were teaching Madhu’s lessons well?